fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

     North_Readings_to_PI[5838]: WARNING: Error in retrieving the PIWebAPI version, 503 Service Unavailable

-Fledge is capable to reach the machine in which PI-Server is running but the PI Web API is not running.
+Fledge is capable to reach the machine in which PI-Server is executed but the PI Web API is not running.

 .. code-block:: console